 Water is used for a variety of purposes within Celgene operations, especially in R&D experimentation, laboratory processes, and the manufacturing of therapies, as well as personal consumption, facility cooling operations, and cleaning and maintenance operations.
 Celgene has consistently sought opportunities to reduce water use in these processes and, with further availability of efficient and cost-effective technology, to reuse and recycle non-potable water in other consumptive facility processes, where feasible and practical.

 Celgene continues to use the World Business Council for Sustainable Development’s Global Water Tool to identify sites in water-stressed regions to consider water- related risks and opportunities and determine where conservation and management efforts could have the greatest positive impact.
 This tool has shown that some of Celgene’s operations are in water-stressed regions where there is potential risk for tightening of regulations related to limited water sources.
 However, the majority of Celgene’s operations require minimal volumes of water.

 Waste and Recycling

 Celgene’s research, manufacturing, office, and other activities generate waste in the form of hazardous, non-hazardous, and by-products.
 Our processes for reducing these physical types of waste aim to improve our environmental and economic bottom line through cost and emissions savings by using alternative forms of waste collection — such as recycling, incineration, and beneficial reuse and disposal.

-As Celgene continues to expand operations worldwide, we are committed strive to protect and preserve biodiversity and respect nature on and around our facilities in dialogue with local communities.
-As part of this effort, we evaluate operations to comply with international, national, and local regulations concerning the preservation of natural places, promoting open spaces, and assessing land use compliance.
+As Celgene continues to expand operations worldwide, we hold ourselves responsible for protecting and preserving biodiversity and respecting nature on and around our facilities, in dialogue with local communities.
+As part of this effort, we evaluate operations to comply with international, national and local regulations concerning the preservation of natural places, promoting open spaces where possible, and assessing land use compliance.

 - Spill response procedures that are used in the event of a hazardous chemical spill